Crossing estimates for the Ising model on general s-embeddings: Introduction, main results and perspectives

-\item The new derivation of the RSW property for tilings of the plane by tangential quadrilaterals (e.g. the construction of IC nets made by Akopyan and Bobenko \cite{akopyan2018incircular}) with an origami map whose Lipschitz constant is asymptotically smaller than $1$.
-In particular, we present in Section \ref{sub:explicit-construction} how to use any pair $(f,g)$ of holomorphic functions on the unit disc that satisfy $\Im[\overline{f}g] >0 $ to construct a new critical lattice.
-This method (which can be generalized) gives a rather simple way to construct many new critical lattices out of already existing ones, via a discrete Weierstrass parametrization of the space-like surface $(\int \Im[ 2fg], \int \Im[ f^2-g^2], \int \Im[ f^2+g^2]) \subseteq \mathbb{R}^{2,1} $, following \cite[Section 3.3]{Cim-universality}. \end{itemize} To prove Theorem \ref{thm:positive-magnetization}, we use the flexibility of the s-embeddings setup to extend the discretization of a well-chosen rectangle in $\cS^{\delta}$ and paste it to a piece of the square lattice (see Figure \ref{fig:extension_shape} in Section \ref{sec:geometry}).
+\item A new derivation of the RSW property for tilings of the plane by tangential quadrilaterals (e.g., the IC nets constructed by Akopyan and Bobenko \cite{akopyan2018incircular}) with an origami map whose Lipschitz constant is asymptotically smaller than $1$.
+In Section \ref{sub:explicit-construction}, we present a method to use any pair $(f,g)$ of holomorphic functions on the unit disc satisfying $\Im[\overline{f}g]>0$ to construct a new critical lattice.
+This method, which can be generalized, provides a simple way to construct many new critical lattices from existing ones via a discrete Weierstrass parametrization of the space-like surface $(\int \Im[ 2fg], \int \Im[ f^2-g^2], \int \Im[ f^2+g^2]) \subseteq \mathbb{R}^{2,1} $, following \cite[Section 3.3]{Cim-universality} \end{itemize} To prove Theorem \ref{thm:positive-magnetization}, we use the flexibility of the s-embeddings setup to extend the discretization of a well-chosen rectangle in $\cS^{\delta}$ and paste it to a piece of the square lattice (see Figure \ref{fig:extension_shape} in Section \ref{sec:geometry}).
 Once this extension is performed, the core of the proof proceeds by contradiction: we assume that Theorem \ref{thm:positive-magnetization} fails and then identify an inconsistency in the boundary behavior of discrete observables and their continuous counterparts.
 Adding these pieces of the square lattice greatly simplifies the boundary analysis in the contradiction argument and provides a much more digestible proof of the inconsistency.